leftlogic/ffconf/src/details/speaking.md

 ## The internet

-...at the venue is (near) non-existent.
+...at the venue is not reliable.
 I mean, it's a freaking cinema, why would it have internet?!
 But we do have work arounds.
 If you absolutely have to have the web, let me know ahead of time and we'll put you on one of my MIFIs.

 ## Friday lunch (90mins)

 We've pre-booked a table at a local fish and chip restaurant for Friday.
 No visit to the bestest seafront city would be complete without a jolly good Brighton meal!

-We've got the menu with veggie options which I'll share with you all on the day so that you have an idea of what you might like, so we can send someone ahead of time to place an order for us so there's not too much of a wait for food.
+We've got the menu with vegan & vegetarian options which I'll share with you all on the day so that you have an idea of what you might like, so we can send someone ahead of time to place an order for us so there's not too much of a wait for food.

 ## Post event social / Friday dinner

 The private venue we've hired for our social serves food until 9pm.
-All food and drink, of course, will be on us.
+All food and drink are on us, please make sure to grab tokens from us and find us when you want to order food.

 Some of us will head back to the hotel to drop stuff off, others will go directly to the after party.
 It'll end around midnight (or earlier depending on demand … or [evacuations](https://tweets.remysharp.com/1189506219368685569/) as we did in 2018!).